Your money-making expert. Financial journalist, TV and radio personality.

 Think you’ve got a bit of creative genius in you?
 Slogan competitions are terrific for the keen comper who’s ready and willing to put in a little more effort than simply typing in an email address or sending back a postcard.
 Companies love to use slogan competitions as a way to market their products at low costs, and encourage consumers to think positively about what they’re selling.

 With most slogan competitions, the sponsor company will begin by having you answer a few simple questions to determine whether or not you’re fit for the task.
 You may be asked to complete some part of a phrase in an ‘apt and original’ manner.

 Once again, because so few people make an effort to enter, slogan competitions are a dream for the avid comper.

-CompersNews monthly newsletter publishes thousands of prize-winning slogans.
+CompersNews is a great little site.
+Its monthly newsletter publishes thousands of prize-winning slogans.
 Have a look at those that have won in the past to help you get an idea of the kinds of slogans that companies look for.

 Winning slogans typically have rhyme, rhythm or a pun.
 Go out and grab yourself a rhyming dictionary and dictionary of English idioms at Amazon, which takes all the hassle out of creating history’s next greatest slogan!

 Remember that the point of the slogan is to advertise the product in a positive light.
 Your slogan should always make the product look good.